• App

 Montmartre

 After, make your way to Montmartre, the same charming village where Sacré-Cœur Basilica is located.
 A walk down the cobblestone streets will make you feel like you’ve been transported into a film set.
-Vineyards, artists offering live portrait drawings, and whimsical cafes inviting passersby to enter, Montmartre is said to be the city’s cutest neighborhood, and every corner is picture-worthy.
+Vineyards, artists offering live portrait drawings, and whimsical cafes invite you to enter.

-Consider going on a local walking tour to learn more about Montmartre's vibrant past — this French neighborhood was once frequented by renowned painters like Van Gogh and Picasso!
+Consider going on a Montmartre walking tour to learn more about Montmartre's vibrant past.
+This French neighborhood was once frequented by renowned painters like Van Gogh and Picasso!
 You'll also learn more about the intriguing history of the Moulin Rouge.

 Day 2: Arc de Triomphe, Champs-Élysées, Latin Quarter